 Things to Do

-Start with the iconic Little Mermaid statue (on loan to Bejing until October 2010) then enjoy the evening illuminations in romantic Tivoli Gardens.
+Start with the iconic Little Mermaid statue and be sure to enjoy the evening illuminations in romantic Tivoli Gardens.
 The National Museum houses archaeological finds in an 18th-century mansion, while timeless pleasures thrive in Museum Erotica and classical sculptures fill the Ny Carlsberg Glyptotek.
 Take a canal tour or see the streets by bike, and learn beer facts at the Carlsberg Museum.
 See Denmark's much-admired contributions to modernism behind the smoked glass exterior of the Danish Design Centre.

 Core to the Copenhagen shopping experience is Strøget, packed with fashion, top-notch Georg Jensen jewelry, and china.
 Browse the local fashion emporiums on Købmagergade or try on second-hand style in Pisserenden.
 Choose decorative arts and browse for kitsch collectibles on Bredgade, or check out the latest Danish designs on Kronprinsensgade.
 Come to Grønnegade for hip wear and people watching.
 On summer weekends, you can find bargains at the antique and flea markets.

 Outdoor concerts light up Tivoli Gardens and ballet and classical performances ring out at Tivoli Concert Hall.
 Enjoy top music at contemporary Copenhagen Opera House and regular recitals in city-wide churches.
 Jazz is a huge part of the city's culture, peaking at the annual Jazz Festival.
 Late-night revellers can join in on the merrymaking in the traditional beer houses and dance clubs in Østerbro.
 Copenhageners like to go out late so you could be dancing alone if you get to a club before midnight.